-The Childhood home of William Maxwell Aitken – better known as Lord Beaverbrook.
-Enter the beautiful 1877 Victorian style house.
-Enjoy the carefully restored architecture while learning more about the man who was once described as “an idle boy” and was credited with the phrase “Pots and Pans for Britain’s Planes.”
+The childhood home of William Maxwell Aitken – better known as Lord Beaverbrook.
+Enter the beautiful 1877 Victorian style house and take pleasure in viewing the carefully restored architecture.
+Throughout your visit, you will learn more about the man who was once described as “an idle boy” and was credited with the phrase “Pots and Pans for Britain’s Planes.”
 Max was always a force to be dealt with.

 Regular tours give you the history of the House, as well as how this house also served as the Old Manse Library.
 Hear about the first Librarian in the area.
 She was ahead of her times.